♫ Listening to: Disconnected by Shy Child ♫

 Slice the apples in half, and remove all the cores.

 Slice the apples as thinly as possible (but not so thin that they break).
 I used a mandoline that I’m pretty sure my parents bought in the 70s, but it still works so i’ll continue using it until it doesn’t.
 For my size apple, half an apple made 2 roses.

-Lay the apple slices out on the rolling mat and paint them with the lemon juice mixture.
+Lay the sliced apple out on the rolling mat and paint the slices with the lemon juice mixture.
 I painted half of mine pink and half them uncolored so I could experiment with different colored designs, but I made the mistake of using pink pitaya powder instead of food coloring, and it all faded away when I baked them.
 So sad.

-Arrange around 12 apple slices lengthwise in a straight line, overlapping each other.
+Arrange around 12 apple slices lengthwise in a straight line, with each apple slice overlapping the one before.
 Make as many rows as you can fit, experimenting with different designs if you’re using half pink.